CDSecLab/Doris/README.md

 - use about 5 min, 8 GB RAM
 - If `FileNotFoundError` appears, create a folder `log` in the project root directory

 ### setup experiment

 ```sh
 python3 setup_exp.py
 ```

-- This demo compares the storage overhead and computing overhead consumed by the four schemes when creating EDBs
+- The demo evaluates the mentioned schemes in terms of  storage and computation cost at setup phase
 - running on both large and small databases
     - enron database
     - enwiki database